berendbro/CookiesRulezzzExpert/.github/ISSUE_TEMPLATE/major-in-game-bug.md

 **Describe the bug**
 A clear and concise description of what the bug is.
-Where? what items/blocks?

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
-3. See strange behavior
+3. Client crashes
+4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem. (crash screen)

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
- - Amount of RAM the game has (in GB)

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here. (pastebin link to crash report)